-Currently, on the thrifty plan with my family (two parents, four teenage sons, and two tween daughters), I can expect it to cost me around $1,300 per month to feed everyone with all meals prepared at home.
-For the past 13 years or so, I’ve been able to keep our spending at or below the thrifty level, while still eating a healthy diet and even slipping in (more expensive) organics from time to time.
+Currently, on the thrifty plan with my family (two parents and six kids ranging in age from 10 to 21), I can expect it to cost me around $1,300 per month to feed everyone with all meals prepared at home.
+For the past 14 years or so, I’ve been able to keep our spending at or below the thrifty level, while still eating a healthy diet and even slipping in (more expensive) organics from time to time.

 Keep in mind that your results may vary.
 For example, families with food allergies or special diets may spend more.
 And folks who travel and dine out for work will obviously have to adjust.
 Every household has unique needs and purposes.

 The USDA Food Cost reports are a great starting point if you’re not sure where to start in creating a food budget.
 So far, they’re working well for me as a good gauge for keeping my spending on track.

 How do you decide what to spend on groceries?